edward-shen-2002/Web-Prototype-Mirror/OPTIMIZATIONS.md

 It's possible that we could categorize and shrink the amount of functions.

-### Excel State

-The active sheet is the only important item that's visible.
-The other sheet states are not being used and are just taking up space.
-We could compress/serialize the inactive sheets and only decompress/convert back to state when activated.

-We could also put the inactive sheet data in the local storage and transfer it out when needed.

 ### Sockets

 Currently, this is not possible to implement with the time constraints, and may be even too ambitious to attempt.
 A big benefit is that sockets allow multi-collaboration.

 This lifts a lot of the heavy work on the client's machine as the bulk of the work handled by the server.
 With the server, browser constraints are removed, and full processing power and multi-threading might be possible to utilize.
-Need to research SSR, socketsk, ...
+Need to research SSR, sockets, ...

+### Excel scrolling

+On click is blocked while scrolling.
+This might be possible to change if we adjust scrolling such that the scroll offset is by cell instead of the default behaviour.